 What do I do if I have a problem with my neighbour?

 If a problem occurs between neighbours, it is often best to try and sort the matter out with your neighbour yourself.
 By speaking to your neighbour, you may be able to settle the matter straight away without having to do anything else.
 Your neighbour might even be unaware that there was a problem in the first place.

 We understand that this may not work or be appropriate in all cases.
 If it doesn’t, please contact us and we will talk to you about the problem and tell you how we may help.

-There are a number of ways you can do this; call into one of our local shops, telephone us, write to us, send us an email on: ASBReports@wrekin.com or let us know via our website.
-Please refer to the contacts page for the individual shops details.
+There are a number of ways you can do this; telephone us, write to us or send us an email on: ASBReports@wrekin.com.

 At the moment, T&W Council are experiencing an increase of calls due to COVID-19, so please report online.
 If in the Shropshire area telephone 0345 678 9020 or Staffordshire contact 0300 111 8000.

 How long will it take for the Group to respond to my report?

 We take anti-social behaviour very seriously, so we aim to contact you about your complaint within the following timescales:

 - Serious allegations (such as physical assault) – within one working day and suggest you should have contacted the Police if it is of a criminal nature.

 - Racist or abusive graffiti or dangerous rubbish – within one working day.